 We are generally required to distribute to our stockholders at least 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gain, each year for us to qualify as a REIT under the Code, which requirement we currently intend to satisfy through quarterly distributions of at least 90% of our net taxable income in such year, subject to certain adjustments.
-Although we intend to make regular quarterly distributions to holders of our common stock and we currently expect to distribute at least 90% of our net taxable income to our stockholders on an annual basis, we have not established a minimum distribution payment level and our ability to pay distributions may be adversely affected by a number of factors, including the risk factors described in this Annual Report on Form 10-K. Any distributions we make to our stockholders will be at the discretion of our board of directors and will depend on our earnings, financial condition, liquidity, debt covenants, maintenance of our REIT qualification, applicable law and such other factors as our board of directors may deem relevant from time to time.
+Although we intend to make regular quarterly distributions to holders of our common stock and we currently expect to distribute at least 90% of our net taxable income to our stockholders on an annual basis, we have not established a minimum distribution payment level and our ability to pay distributions may be adversely affected by a number of factors, including the risk factors described in this Annual Report on Form 10-K. Any distributions we make to our stockholders will be at the discretion of our board of directors may deem relevant from time to time.
 We believe that a change in any one of the following factors could adversely affect our results of operations and impair our ability to pay distributions to our stockholders:

-- our ability to make profitable investments; - margin calls or other expenses that reduce our cash flow; - defaults in our investment portfolio or decreases in the value of our portfolio; - the impact of changes in interest rates on our net interest income; and - the fact that anticipated operating expense levels may not prove accurate, as actual results may vary from estimates.
+- our ability to make profitable investments; - margin calls or other expenses that reduce our cash flow; - · defaults in our investment portfolio or decreases in the value of our portfolio; - · the impact of changes in interest rates on our net interest income; and - the fact that anticipated operating expense levels may not prove accurate, as actual results may vary from estimates.